MainakMallick/ManiSkill/README.md

-# README: RIPL Lab Assignment Submission by Mainak Mallick
+# RIPL Lab Assignment Submission by Mainak Mallick
 ### The GitHub Page for the project can be found here -
 ---